-If for this cases shall as man leave his father and mather, and be joined anto his wife, and they two shall be one flight.
+†For this cause shall a man leave his father and mother, and be joined unto his wife, and they two shall be one flesh.
 This is a great mystery.-St. Paul.
-I should have to have such children as I can imagine, but I have no great desire to put into the great battery of parently.-D:Toc puttille.
-I cannot doubt that the st neares of animals is governed by principles of similar uniformity with that of the rest of the universe.-Newton.
-Little improvement can be expected in morality multil the producing of large families is regarded with the same feeling as drunk-comes, or any other physical excess.-J. S. Mill.
-Man scans with scruphlous care the character and padigree phis horses, cattle, and dogs, before he matches them ; but when he comes to his own marriage, he rarely, or ever, takes any such care.-Darwin's "Descent of Maa."
+I should love to have such children as I can imagine, but I have no great desire to put into the great lottery of paternity.-De Tocqueville.
+I cannot doubt that the structure of animals is governed by principles of similar uniformity with that of the rest of the universe.-Newton.
+Little improvement can be expected in morality until the producing of large families is regarded with the same feeling as drunkenness, or any other physical excess.-J. S. Mill.
+Man scans with scrupulous care the character and positions of his boyen.
+States; amid the ruins of New Harmony Robt.
+Owen prophesied that individual enness, or any other physical excess.-J. S. Mill.
+Man scans with scrupulous care the character and pedigree of his horses, cattle and dogs, before he matches them; but when he comes to his own marriage, he rarely, or ever, takes any such care.-

+Darwin's "Descent of Man."